by Joshua Heston (State of the Ozarks Journal, October 29, 2010)

 For these Ozark hills, the 1860s were an era of spies and bushwhackers, regular skirmishes and unclear battle lines.
 Many stories devolved from fact to folklore as the years passed.

 What is undeniable, however, is the rich history of the Civil War in the community — a community oft-centered around Smallin Cave.

-Joseph Bolger did provide a lasting contribution to Smallin Cave, however, in the form of a series of concrete walkways allowing visitors to appreciate the natural beauty without wading through deep water or damaging fragile rimstone dams.
+Joseph Bulger did provide a lasting contribution to Smallin Cave, however, in the form of a series of concrete walkways allowing visitors to appreciate the natural beauty without wading through deep water or damaging fragile rimstone dams.

 You see, Smallin is a rain-dependent cave.
 After a heavy rain, the cave becomes a river.
 The dramatic entrance — one of the largest cave entrances in the world — blooms with ferns.
 Green tufa adorns the walls, shading to massive white formations.